JoshuaDouce/today-i-learned/React/delayed-input-side-effect.md

-How to delay the side effect of an input.
+# Delay the side effect of an input.

 Declare the input & side effect in state
 ```